BrcRs/modular_QD/README.md

 # MODULAR_QD
+> I forked this project to fix missing parentheses and use this module in another project.

 ### CAUTION: This library is directly integrated in [Sferes2](https://github.com/sferes2/sferes2/tree/qd), so you don't need to add this library as an additional module anymore.

 A sferes2 module for modular Quality-Diversity algorithm.